The Kickdown: About Me! My Writing Style & Why I Write

 This article isn’t the usual professional looking article I usually write.
 Far from it.
 This article is more personal.
 This article is about me.
 So with that said…

 Dear Hubpages & Readers

-Now I’d like to explain in detail what a WTCCSHD is.
-I know some people have probably been like, “Yea Joshua, explain?
-Why this long ass acronym?”
-Well, simply put, WTCCSHD or “What The Car Company Should Have Done”, are articles where I take a car, a set of cars, or a whole company, and present a hypothetical situation of how I would market or conceive a particular event in Automotive history.
+Now I’d like to explain in detail what Fantasy Branding is.
+I know some people have probably been like, “Yea Joshua, explain?"
+Well, simply put, "Fantasy Branding is what I feel the car company should have done.
+These are articles where I take a vehicle, a set of vehicles, or a whole company, and present a hypothetical situation of how I would market or conceive a particular event in automotive history.
 An example of this would be...

-If the name isn’t obvious, I rewrite history & explain what the car company should have done, either to one model or the whole brands model lineup.
+If the name isn’t obvious, I rewrite history & explain what the car company should have done, either to one model or the whole brand's vehicle lineup.
 This is because I feel a company could or should have done something better than they did in real life.
-There is a slight variation of this column though, What the Car Company Should Do or WTCCSD for short, were I look at the actions a car company should take in a future tense scenario.
+There are different variations to this article collum, as I could write about actions a car company should take in a future tense scenario.
 Essentially, a well explained what-if.
-Then I write other articles about car stuff in general.
+Overall, I write articles about car stuff in general.

 In the end, I want to continue to create and write entertaining and informative articles for the readers.
 I took a hiatus on writing for health & then for personal reasons.
 But I can now clearly state that I am back and ready to write.
 I also have an announcement to make.
 YouTube videos explaining my articles coming soon, sometime this year.
 I won’t give exact times.
 That said, I hope that you guys have a peaceful and blessed day.
 And thank you for the opportunity to write about what I love for an audience that appreciates it.

 © 2019 Joshua Nightshade